 - Malcolm was indeed a very good dancer.
-Many speculate the extended dance scene in the beginning was embellished artistically to add depth and charm to Malcolm’s character.
-In fact, he was one of the more popular lindy-hoppers and often sought-after dance partner of many a partygoer.
+Many speculate that the extended dance scene in the beginning was embellished artistically to add depth and charm to Malcolm’s character.
+He was, in fact, one of the more popular lindy-hoppers and often sought-after dance partner of many a partygoer.

 - Laura’s transformation was greater than indicated.
 After being jilted by Malcolm at the dance for a white woman, (although not known to be the reason) Laura began drinking (defying her grandmother) then using drugs.
 She did in fact become a prostitute.
 However, learning to hate men, she eventually became a lesbian.
 Years later, she turned her life back around and finished school but was still observed as being “high” quite often around the neighborhood, abandoning her college dreams.
 Malcolm blamed himself for her life choices until the day he died.

 - Sophia and her blonde sidekick were more than friends.
 In the movie, you see that Shorty also had an interracial relationship with a girl named Peg.
 It is not mentioned that Peg is Sophia’s 17-year-old sister.

 - Malcolm was not the only person popularly known as “Red”.
 While establishing a name for himself, Malcolm was called “Detroit Red” because there were two other well-known “Reds”, whom he knew and eventually worked with: one was nicknamed “St. Louis Red”, the other went by the name “Chicago Red”.
 The latter, you also know as Redd Foxx, comedian and character Fred G. Sanford of Sanford And Son fame.